 - 1 (14 oz) can Tomato Sauce

-TIP: Before you start to cook this, get all of your ingredients prepped first.
+TIP: Before you start to cook this, gather everything together and get all of your ingredients prepped first.
 Chop and measure everything and this will go so smoothly!

 Turn on the pot's Sauté function.
 When the display reads "Hot" add the ground beef and the bay leaf.
 Cook for 5 minutes, stirring occasionally.